Electronic Reserves in Moodle

 Audiovisual materials placed on reserve must be legally acquired in compliance with United States copyright laws.
 The Library will accept videos and DVDs that are owned by the Tri-college libraries or by members of the College community.
 Personal copies will be returned at the end of the course.

 Book and Video Reserves

-- IMPORTANT: For e-book titles to be used in your courses, please ask that the e-book and/or a print version be purchased for reserve through the request form.
+IMPORTANT: For e-book titles to be used in your courses, please ask your subject librarian to purchase the e-book.
 We "rent" and do not "own" most of the e-book titles in Tripod, and unless you request a specific title be purchased, the publisher may remove its availability in a "rent-able" e-version from our vendor.
-If you wish to put an e-book on reserve that we don't already have in Tripod, you may request it through this form.
+If you wish to put an e-book on reserve that we don't already have in Tripod, contact your subject librarian or firstname.lastname@example.org.
 Please be aware that not all books are available as e-books and not all e-books are available for library use.
-If you request an e-book and we cannot acquire it, we will acquire a print copy of the book, but will not otherwise preemptively acquire print copies.

 For more information see Reserves Services